Last updated on August 9th, 2018

 Here are 2 charts showing optimum ohm resistance for different battery voltage/watts.
 The first chart is for above-0 ohm resistance.
 The second is for sub-ohm vaping.

 For Sub-Ohm coils (under 1 ohm) using a high powered vaporizer, begin by setting your wattage low, and adjust up to no higher than 27Watts.
-Remember, unless you have a TC vaporizer, vaping in the orange zone can cause dry hits and burn wicks.
+Vaping in the orange zone can cause dry hits and burn wicks.

 What about Dual Coil Atomizers?